diogoviveiros/diogoviveiros.github.io/_portfolio/clustering_project.md

 ---
 title: "Topic Similarity Clustering"
-excerpt: "Flask app for clustering text data from CSV files using transformer-based NLP<br/>"
+excerpt: "Flask app for clustering topics from CSV files using a transformer architecture combined with hierarchichal clustering methods."
 collection: portfolio
 ---